The-Best-Codes/discraft-js/templates/vercel-ts-ai/README.md

 ## Discord Bot Setup

+### Create a Discord Application

 1. **Create a Discord Application:** Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 2. **Add a Bot User:** Add a bot user to your application.
 3. **Invite the Bot:** Use the 'OAuth2 > URL Generator' section to create an invite link and add your bot to a server.
 Select the `applications.commands` scope and send this link to a discord server you own so you can see your bot in action.

+### Change the Bot's Interactions Endpoint URL

+1. **Go to the Bot's Application Page:** Go to the [Discord Developer Portal](https://discord.com/developers/applications) and select your bot's application.
+2. **Go to the General Information Tab.**
+3. **Set the Interactions Endpoint URL:** In the Interactions Endpoint URL field, enter the URL of your bot's API endpoint.
+This should be the URL of your Vercel deployment, followed by `/api`.

 ## Example Commands